nyc-crh/site/content/gallery/jhs-103-ps-194-city-hall.md

 - organizing
 - multiracial organizing
 questions:
-- Does the reporting of the *Amsterdam News* make the demonstration seem like a success or a failure?
+- Did the reporting of the *Amsterdam News* make the demonstration seem like a success or a failure?
 What evidence do you see in the source?
 - Why did people in different positions - as teachers, as parents, as college students, some Black, some white - choose to participate in the boycott?
-- Do those participating in the demonstration seem to be enjoying themselves?
+- Did those participating in the demonstration seem to be enjoying themselves?
 Explain your answer.
-- Why do you think Gertrude Wilson and the *Amsterdam News* emphasize the racial and class diversity of those supporting the boycott?
+- Why do you think Gertrude Wilson and the *Amsterdam News* emphasized the racial and class diversity of those supporting the boycott?
 Why is this important?
 ---

 During the February 3, 1964 boycott, there was a rally at City Hall.
 Students, teachers, and parents who were participating in the boycott gathered together to send a message to the mayor that they wanted action on desegregation.
 Simultaneously, small and large gatherings took place at schools around the city.
 Jimmy Brooks, a reporter from one of New York’s Black newspapers, the *Amsterdam News*, interviewed many participants.
 Their comments help us hear why people chose to participate in the boycott.